Ross Park Mall: History

-The mall's present anchor tenants include JCPenney to the east, Macy's to the south, and Nordstrom to the northwest with one vacant anchor to the north last occupied by Sears that is yet to be redeveloped.
+The mall's present anchor tenants include JCPenney to the east, Macy's to the south, Nordstrom to the northwest and Dick's House of Sport to the north.
 Crate & Barrel and L.L.Bean anchor the lifestyle addition on the southwestern part of the mall property.
+When the mall was originally built, a Horne's store occupied the present Nordstrom location, Kaufmann's was in the present Macy's spot and Sears was in the current Dick's House of Sport location.